fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.4.0/New-AzureRmApiManagementRegion.md

 ```

 ### -Capacity
-Sku capacity of the Azure API Management service additional region.
+Specifies the SKU capacity of the Azure API Management service additional region.
 Default value is 1.

 ```yaml